 To provide students with a good education to bolster employment opportunities in their selected career fields, MLI program offerings include up-to-date computer training using software that is popular in large and small contemporary businesses.
 Computer Office Technology with Bookkeeping or Medical Billing programs are available, both including English as a Second Language.
-Programs without an ESL component include Accounting Assistant, Medical Administrative Assistant, and 3 short programs in healthcare areas.
+Programs without an ESL component include Accounting Assistant, Medical Administrative Assistant, and 2 short programs in healthcare areas.
+Programs are taught in Traditional (T), Distance (D), and Hybrid (H) modes.